Functioning

 Why the pattern repeats

-Behavior becomes the most visible sign the system is struggling.
+Behavior is the most visible sign the system is struggling.

 The good news?
 Visible problems get attention.